 - Love your self.
 Not in a narcissistic way, but with a deep and profound gratitude for your entire being and your journey here.

-I’m willing to bet that if we truly loved life and all aspects of our existence there could be much less desire for the excessive amounts of sweets we are eating.
+I’m willing to bet that if we truly loved life and all aspects of our existence there would be much less desire for the excessive amounts of sweets we are eating.

 Part of enjoying life is indulging once in a while.
 Just remember that too much indulgence, especially in the sweet stuff, can “retard” your health and your existence.

 So… where is the sweetness in your life?